London, United Kingdom

-On July 15, 2018, in conjunction with the Farnborough International Airshow 2018, Rolls-Royce announced that it was developing an eVTOL aircraft (referred to as the “EVTOL”).
+On July 15, 2018, in conjunction with the Farnborough International Airshow 2018, Rolls-Royce announced (the aerospace power systems manufacturer, not the car manufacturer) that it was developing an eVTOL aircraft (Rolls-Royce refers to their concept aircraft as the “EVTOL” or the “EVTOL Project”).

 The hybrid-electric system would use the RR Model 250 in the rear of the aircraft to generate electricity to the four propellers on the tilting wing and two on the tilting tail.
 In cruise flight, the wing propellers could stop and fold, with the aircraft flying solely on the tail propellers to reduce noise and energy consumption.